Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Abstract

 \section{Abstract}

 We propose a novel framework for learning time-varying graphs from spatiotemporal measurements.
 Given an appropriate prior on the temporal behavior of signals, our proposed method can estimate time-varying graphs from a small number of available measurements.
-To achieve this, we introduce two regularization terms in convex optimization problems that constrain sparseness of temporal variations of the time-varying networks.
-Moreover, a computationally-scalable algorithm is introduced to efficiently solve the optimization problem.
-The experimental results with synthetic and real datasets (point cloud and temperature data) demonstrate our proposed method outperforms the existing state-of-the-art methods.
+To achieve this, we introduce three regularization terms in convex optimization problems that constrain the sparseness of temporal variations of the time-varying networks.
+Moreover, a computationally scalable algorithm is introduced to solve the optimization problem efficiently.
+The experimental results with synthetic and real datasets (point cloud, temperature, and EEG data) demonstrate that our proposed method outperforms state-of-the-art methods.